 At one time or another, we have all felt varying degrees of social isolation, loneliness, and depression.
 With the current state of the COVID-19 pandemic, while many of us have been forced to stay at home alone, these feelings have become all-too-familiar.
 We are all looking forward to a COVID-free future where we can reunite with our family, friends, and loved ones.
 However, as we think about our struggles and brighter days ahead, it is important to remember that for people with disabilities and the elderly, this “new” normal is not at all new.
 Studies have shown that people with disabilities disproportionately experience feelings of loneliness and depression.
 This is often a result of the many barriers imposed upon them, stemming from a variety of sources, including weather, restricted access to family, friends, and social gatherings, and many other factors beyond their control.

-This brings to light a question that we at Novalte are committed to answering: how do we ensure technology is accessible to those who need it most?
+This brings to light a question that we at Novalte are committed to answer: how do we ensure technology is accessible to those who need it most?

 We have all been impacted by the effects of social isolation.
 Harness the power of technology to stay connected to your loved ones and the world around you.
 Lastly, remember that it’s okay to not be okay, and the best way out is through.
 Together.